If you’re in the market to buy or refinance in The Golden State, a small difference between mortgage rates can make or break the bank.

 The 10 Best Mortgage Lenders In California

-Guaranteed Rate is a Chicago-headquartered firm with a strong online presence and 400 branch locations spread across the country.
-We ranked the company a top choice lender because of its top-of-the-line digital experience, helpful consumer tools, solid customer service, and variety of loan products, including all three government loans.
+Guaranteed Rate is a Chicago-headquartered firm with a strong online presence and 400 branch locations across the country.
+We ranked the company a top lender because of its top-of-the-line digital experience, helpful consumer tools, solid customer service, and variety of loan products, including all three government loans.

 Guaranteed rate received fewer consumer complaints compared to most other lenders we reviewed.
 The company logged less than one complaint per 1,000 loans originated with the Consumer Financial Protection Bureau (CFPB) consumer complaint database, the agency responsible for collecting, monitoring, and responding to U.S. consumer complaints about financial services and products.